We are committed to caring for God's wonderful creation and therefore we are working together towards making this an environmentally friendly event.

 Our caterer will use local meat coming from Idsøe, and other local ingredients where possible.
 This reduces significantly CO2 emissions caused by transport.
 Their suppliers have a strong focus on quality and animal welfare.

-We don’t produce any printed materials, you find all the information on Mighty Networks SENT 2023 section.
+We don’t produce any printed materials, you find all the information on Learning Network Platform SENT 2023 App.
 Register to have access!

 Join in caring for God’s creation and each other!